moorepants/dissertation/systemidentification.rst

-(only a function previous inputs) for the lateral force to steer angle SISO pair (lateral perturbation force input and steer angle as output) 3) low pass filtered the resulting responses, and 4) he identified the rider controller parameters with a grey box model using the filtered FIR simulation results.
+(only a function previous inputs) for the lateral force to steer angle SISO pair (lateral perturbation force input and steer angle as output) 3) low pass filtered the resulting responses, and 4) he identified the rider controller parameters with a grey box model using the filtered FIR simulation results as the base data.
 The grey box model was parameterized with eight gains and a time delay.
 He was able to identify the gains, but the time delay always gave a resulting unstable model, so he dropped it.
 Furthermore, all of the gains were not necessary for a good model predictions so he eliminated the unnecessary gains systematically to find the critical feedback elements.
 These turned out to be the gains for roll angle, roll rate, steer rate and the integral of the steer angle.
 The first three are as one may expect and he concludes that the steer angle integral could be equated to yaw angle feedback since they are proportional in the linear sense.

 Peter's approach hinges on the averaging process in step one.
 The human remnant is large relative to the measurements and averaging potentially removes data